Sigrid (singer)

 Sigrid Solbakk Raabe (born 5 September 1996), known mononymously as Sigrid, is a Norwegian singer-songwriter.
-She has released two studio albums, Sucker Punch (2019) and How to Let Go (2022), both of which charted in Norway and the United Kingdom.
-She has also released two EPs.
+She has released three studio albums, Sucker Punch (2019), How to Let Go (2022), and There's Always More That I Could Say (2025).
+Both her debut and sophomore album reached the top of the charts in Norway as well as reaching the top 5 in the United Kingdom.
+She has also released three EPs.

 Early life

 Sigrid Solbakk Raabe was born in Ålesund to Håkon Raabe and Anette Sølberg Solbakk on 5 September 1996.
 She has two older siblings, a brother, Tellef, who is also a musician, and a sister, Johanne.
 At her first performance, in kindergarten, she had to be pulled off the stage after crying.
 She began playing the piano at age 7 and began singing at age 13.
 When she was 13, she performed a version of Nirvana's "Smells Like Teen Spirit".
 In her early youth, she planned to become a teacher or lawyer or journalist, thinking a career in music would be too uncertain.

 In her first year of high school, she realized that music was more than just a hobby.
 When she was 17, she and her sister Johanne started a band called Sala Says Mhyp, which was named after their late cat, Sala.
 After finishing high school in Ålesund, Sigrid moved to Bergen for its indie music scene, living in a shared flat with her brother and friends.
-She was a college drop out.
+She began studying comparative politics at university, but soon dropped out to pursue her music career.

 Career

+2012–2015: Career beginnings

 At the age of 16 she wrote her first song, "Sun", after her brother, Tellef Raabe, who is also a musician, told her to stop performing cover versions of Adele songs at performances and challenged her to write a song that she could perform at one of his gigs.
 In 2013, she released "Sun" as her debut single.
 The song received airplay on Norwegian radio stations.
 She signed to Petroleum Records the following year and performed at festivals such as Øyafestivalen.